 4. Old Time Rock n’ Roll by Bob Seger

 |Tabs||View Old Time Rock n’ Roll Tabs Here|

 You’ll fall in love with the memorable guitar riff intro of this song.
 This 1979 rock and roll song is now considered a standard because of its catchy tune, very appealing groove, and continuing popularity.
 The song has a very uncanny way of soothing the soul.
-This is despite of its rock and roll roots.
+This is despite its rock and roll roots.
 Credit goes to the rough-edged vocals of Seger and the amazing display of power-charged instrumentation.

-You can get that same feel, too.
+You can get that same feeling, too.
 Start with the chord basics of the song.
 You can then move on to the progression and the strumming.
 To make your lessons worthwhile, I suggest mastering the fingerstyle of this song.
 It gives the song the depth and color that it needs.

 5. Tennessee Whiskey by Chris Stapleton